 A complete and thorough investigation of any motorcycle accident is critical.
 An accident reconstruction should include field of vision for the motorcyclist as well as the other vehicle operator, possible vision obstructions, speeds, stopping distances and issues of highway design.

 Reconstruction of motorcycle accidents often requires prompt location and identification of debris, skid marks, gouge marks or other witness marks produced by the impact between the bike, the other vehicle and the pavement.
 It is important that this type of investigation be done as soon as possible after the accident to guarantee that this type of evidence is not lost.

 Motorcycle laws are designed to keep riders safe and protected.
-When they are not followed, our Tucson and Yuma clients often wonder if they are still eligible to file an accident claim.
+When they are not followed, our Tucson clients often wonder if they are still eligible to file an accident claim.
 Fortunately, the answer is almost always “yes.”
 For example:

 In the state of Arizona, riders under the age of 18 are required to wear helmets, while riders over the age of 18 are not.
 If you weren’t wearing a helmet, you can still file a claim.
 However, your medical expense damages may be limited in some cases.
 The best motorcycle accident lawyers at Shultz & Rollins in Yuma, AZ and Tucson, AZ can help you determine the compensation you may be entitled to in this instance.

 Even if you are riding illegally and without a license, you can still file a motorcycle accident injury claim.
 However, you may receive a traffic citation with fees, and this amount may be deducted from your awards.